jgerstmayr/EXUDYN/docs/RST/trackerlog.rst

     - description:  .pyi files do not contain correct default args for C++ interfaces
     - date resolved: **2024-04-14 16:15**\ , date raised: 2024-04-14
  * Version 1.8.13: resolved Issue 1815: stub files (fix)
-    - description:  .pyi files contain _ instead of _ from latex documentation
+    - description:  .pyi are missing backslash before underscore (for latex) documentation
     - date resolved: **2024-04-14 15:15**\ , date raised: 2024-04-14
  * Version 1.8.12: resolved Issue 1812: GetMarkerOutput (fix)
     - description:  not working for MarkerKinematicTreeRigid in case of Reference configuration; adjustments done in CObjectKinematicTree::ComputeTreeTransformations to avoid the need for velocities in the retrieval of positions